 - 1. This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union. - 2.
-This Regulation shall start to apply from [[...]two years from its entry into force]. - 3.
-This Regulation shall apply to the procedure for granting international protection in relation to applications lodged [...] as from the date of application of this Regulation.
+This Regulation shall start to apply [[...]two years after its entry into force].

+3. This Regulation shall apply to the procedure for granting international protection in relation to applications lodged [...] as from the date of application of this Regulation.
 Applications for international protection [...]lodged before that date shall be governed by Directive 2013/32/EU.
 This Regulation shall apply to the procedure for withdrawing international protection where the examination to withdraw international protection started as from the date of application of this Regulation.
-Where the examination to withdraw international protection started before the date of application of this Regulation the procedure for withdrawing international protection shall be governed by Directive 2013/32/EU.
+Where the examination to withdraw international protection started before the date of application of this Regulation of this Regulation.
+Where the examination to withdraw international protection started before the date of application of this Regulation of this Regulation.